rudidude86/gura-lang.github.io/documents/Function.md

     f(x:number) = { /* body */ }

-When calling a function that has arguments with type name, the Interpreter first check the type of the given value and try to cast it into specified type if possible.
+When calling a function that has arguments with type name, the Interpreter first check the data type of the given value and try to cast it into specified data type if possible.
 If the type doesn't match and also fails to be casted correctly, it would occur an error.